 l.
 One Floating Holiday

-The floating holiday must be taken in one (1) an eight (8) hour increment, and scheduled with the Employer’s approval.
+The floating holiday must be taken in one (1) eight (8) hour increment, and scheduled with the Employer’s approval.
 If at some future time the federal or state government mandates an additional holiday other than those listed above, the floating holiday will become the new holiday.

 Each eligible employee hereunder is also entitled to twenty-four (24) hours of personal paid leave per year, to be taken in no less than one (1) hour increments and scheduled at least twenty-four (24) hours in advance, except for emergencies.
 Each part-time employee shall be entitled to sixteen (16) hours of personal leave.
 Intermittent employees do not receive personal leave.